quantifiedcode/python-anti-patterns/docs/correctness/duplicate_argument_name_in_function_definition.rst

 Description
 -----------

-When two or more parameters have the same name in a function definition, Python cannot resolve which parameter is being referenced whenever that name is used.
-The only solution to this situation is to give each name a unique meaning.
+When two or more parameters have the same name in a function definition, Python cannot resolve which parameter is being referenced.
+The only solution to this situation is to give each parameter a unique name.
 This is a good programming practice in general; names should not be overloaded with multiple meanings.

 Examples
 ----------